 Plain text documents (2.1.1.2)

 A very brief discussion about why generating a purely plain text document with no formatting information can be a good idea for accessibility and how you might manually translate a document with no formatting into a plain text document.
-This also helps students fully understand the role to which graphics and styling play in a practicle manner.
+This also helps students fully understand the role to which graphics and styling play in a practical manner.

 Timeline: 5 - 15 minutes